netdata/netdata/web/api/health/README.md

 ### List silencers

-The command `LIST` returns a JSON with the current status of the silencers.
+The command `LIST` was added in netdata v1.13.1 and returns a JSON with the current status of the silencers.

 ```
  curl "http://myserver/api/v1/manage/health?cmd=LIST" -H "X-Auth-Token: Mytoken"